MagHammond91/python_project-HousePricePrediction-/README.md

 IMPORT LIBRARIES
 ```
-## for loading and preprocessing
+## For loading and preprocessing
 import pandas as pd
 import numpy as np

-## for data visualization
+## For data visualization
 import matplotlib.pyplot as plt
 import seaborn as sns
 import plotly.express as px
 import plotly.graph_objs as go

-## splitting dataset and feature engineering
+## For splitting dataset and feature engineering
 from sklearn.model_selection import train_test_split
 from sklearn.feature_extraction import DictVectorizer
 from sklearn import feature_selection